edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

 To provide a bit more context, the application simply takes an input &mdash; in the form of a csv &mdash; does a whole bunch of stuff then return the result as another csv file.
-The input files comes from the external customers and the size varies.
+The input files comes from the external customers[^1] and the size varies.
 As there is an inevitable delay with regard to sending and receiving files, most of them has more than 1 row and is processed as a batch job.
 The desire is to move to an api based solution that encourages requests that consist of one object only to: